Many personal injury claims are based on negligence, including motor vehicle accidents, premises liability claims, and wrongful death.

 If you cannot link the driver’s actions to the cause of the car accident, you cannot hold them liable for your damages.

-What Compensation Could I Recover for a Personal Injury Lawsuit?
+What Compensation Could I Recover in a Personal Injury Lawsuit?

-If a jury finds that the defendant was negligent, it can award compensation for damages such as:
+If a jury finds that the defendant was negligent, it can be liable for a breach of duty of care compensation for damages such as:

 - Past and future medical bills and expenses